·VA

 What worked

-A plain relational schema: no cardinality blow-up, no complex retention (full real-time for 2 days, hourly history for 7 years), queries still readable years later.
+Plain Python script into MySQL/Grafana.
+A simple relational schema: no cardinality explosion, no complex retention policy (full real-time for 2 days, hourly history for 7 years), queries still readable years later.

-The same Grafana views still answer the questions I started with: short, medium and long-term views.
+A Grafana view that answers the questions I started with: short, medium and long-term views, trends.
 Value compounded over time.

 What broke

-I tried to auto-download and parse those PDFs.
-The tables were too irregular: parsing broke on every tariff revision.
+I tried to download and parse those PDFs automatically.
+The tables were too irregular: parsing broke on every rate revision.
+Too much recurring work.

 I ended up hard-coding prices.
 Simple and robust, but wrong the moment a rate moves.
 A conscious trade-off: I'd rather have accurate kWh than a fake cost.